Brooke-Novosad/PainterlyRendering/README.md

 1. Install Python, OpenCV (cv2), and NumPy.
 2. Save the input image in the "input_images" folder.
-3. Choose the desired painting style (either 'minimalist' or 'cubism').
+3. Choose the desired painting style (colorist_wash, futurist, impressionist, pop_art).
 4. Run the code using the following command:

-   `python <executable> <path-to-input image> <chosen-style>`
+   `python main.py <name of input image> <chosen style>`

 5. The rendered image will be saved to the output_images directory.

 ## Citations

-This code is on the research outlined in [this](https://dl.acm.org/doi/pdf/10.1145/340916.340917 ) paper by Aaron Hertzmann Ken Perlin.
-The implementation relies on OpenCV for image processing and NumPy for numerical operations.
+This code is based on the research outlined in [this](https://dl.acm.org/doi/pdf/10.1145/340916.340917 ) paper by Aaron Hertzmann Ken Perlin.
+The algorithm uses the OpenCV for image processing and NumPy for numerical operations.

+## Collaborators
+* Brooke Novosad (novosad3)
+* Sanya Sharma (sanya3)
+* Sejal Sharma (sejal2)
+* Serena Trika (trika2)